CXReasonBench: A Benchmark for Evaluating Structured Diagnostic Reasoning in Chest X-rays: Experimental Setup Details

 \subsection{Model Resources}

 The models used in this paper are categorized into closed-source and open-source models.

-The closed-source models include Gemini-2.5-Pro, Gemini-2.5-Flash, and GPT-4.1, all of which are accessed through proprietary APIs and subject to the respective providers’ terms of service.\\ The specific model versions are as follows: \begin{itemize}[leftmargin=*] \item \textbf{Gemini-2.5-Pro~\cite{team2023gemini}}: gemini-2.5-pro-preview-03-25
+The closed-source models include Gemini-2.5-Pro, Gemini-2.5-Flash, and GPT-4.1, all of which are accessed through proprietary APIs and subject to the respective provider's terms of service. \revision{Table~\ref{table:api_cost} summarizes the estimated total cost (in USD) for performing inference using each closed-source model.} The specific model versions are as follows: \begin{itemize}[leftmargin=*] \item \textbf{Gemini-2.5-Pro~\cite{team2023gemini}}: gemini-2.5-pro-preview-03-25

 \item \textbf{Gemini-2.5-Flash~\cite{team2023gemini}}: gemini-2.5-flash-preview-04-17

 \item \textbf{GPT-4.1~\cite{achiam2023gpt}}: GPT-4.1 (2025-04-14) \end{itemize}

 The open-source models were obtained from Hugging Face~\cite{wolf2019huggingface} and GitHub.
 For each model, the corresponding Hugging Face repository or GitHub link, along with its license, is listed below: